ISUgenomics/bioinformatics-workbook/100days/MacbookProInstallation.md

 #### How to change between base conda installations
 This website does a really good job explaining that we just need to change the code in the `.zshrc` file: [Changing base conda installs](https://stackoverflow.com/questions/58131555/how-to-change-the-path-of-conda-base).

+I placed all of the next code at the very end of this file.
+Oh-My-ZSH has a lot of other text in this file.
+Leave that alone.

 * .zshrc

 This file of course will look slightly different as you will have placed the miniforge3 folder in a different location then on my laptop.